RizzwareEngineer/RizzwareEngineer/README.md

 - Distributed Systems

 > [!CAUTION]
-> I'm an avid frontend development and mobile developemnt hater.
+> I'm an avid frontend and mobile development hater.

 ## Projects
 **I also develop applications exploring novel use cases of Generative AI, including:**